 Most of the time my interest in Irish vocabulary leans more to the traditional, like words for “potato ridges” (iomairí prátaí), dibbers (stibhíní), spinning jennies (sinéidíní), or querns (brónna).
-But the most recent blog (nasc thíos) introduced a few more contemporary terms which may to occupations and technologies we see today.
+But the most recent blog (nasc thíos) introduced a few more contemporary terms which may relate to occupations and technologies we see today.
 In fact, we got into a discussion of logistics because of the chance similarity of a French company name, Scallog®, to “sceallóg,” the Irish for “a chip” or “a French fry.”
 Let’s check these logistics-oriented words out. [nuashonrúchán 6/7/17: it just hit me like a ton of bricks how this company name must have been selected — féach an nóta thíos!]

 comhuaineach, parallel, simultaneous (comh, together + uain, turn, opportune time, interval of time + -each, adjective ending).
 We saw this in the phrase “próiseáil chomhuaineach” (parallel processing) with lenition (c becoming ch) because “próiseáil” is grammatically feminine.
 So if this “comhuaineach” means parallel in the sense of time (simultaneously), what do we use for parallel lines?
 Well, a completely different word, naturally: comhthreomhar, for lines in general, and for lines of latitude, “domhanleithid,” which comes from “domhanleithead” (latitude), giving us phrases like “líne dhomhanleithid” and “línte domhanleithid.”
 And finally, there is a word which is much more directly parallel to the English, simply stated, “parailéalach.”